 Third: Visit your horse’s page online any time, or in person during any of the planned Open Barn Days on the Equamore Calendar.

 Fourth: If you want to do more, you can train with the Rescue Team Coordinator through the Equamore Academy to develop and implement a team plan, using your Twitter and Facebook accounts to raise money for the horse you’ve chosen.
 Monthly meetings will follow using the Internet and “GotoMeeting” software to keep in touch with your rescue team and get updates on your adopted horse or pony.

 A Team Success Story

 - “The General,” pictured to the right as a baby, was brought to the Equamore Sanctuary in 1999 at just a few weeks old.
 The blind colt had been abandoned after he became hopelessly tangled in brush and was unable to follow his fast moving band.
-His rescuer sought help from the only organization in southern Oregon willing to take on the care of abandoned horses: the Equamore Foundation of Ashland.
-Volunteers quickly had the foal’s condition diagnosed by local vets and began the process of seeking funding to correct the bilateral cataracts that obscured his eyesight.The veterinary program at the University of California at Davis offered the surgery at a reduced cost, funding was procured from Equamore donors, and the tiny equine was transported in the back of an SUV to California, where his eyesight was partially restored.
+His rescuer sought help from the only organization in southern Oregon willing to take on the care of abandoned horses: the Equamore Foundation of Ashland, OR.
+Volunteers quickly had the foal’s condition diagnosed by local vets and began the process of seeking funding to correct the bilateral cataracts that obscured his eyesight.The veterinary program at the University of California at Davis offered the surgery at a reduced cost; funding was procured from Equamore donors who formed the first Equamore Rescue Team, and the tiny equine was transported in the back of an SUV to California, where his eyesight was partially restored.
 He returned to the Equamore Sanctuary newly named, General U. C. Davis, in honor of the university’s generous gift, “General,” for short.

 Now, for the rest of the story . . .